Pece17/SQL/README.md

 (4 rows)
 ```

-Perfect, I even coincidentally inserted the ratings in descending order, even though there's a statement for it:
+Perfect!
+I even coincidentally inserted the ratings in a descending order, even though there's a statement for it:

 ```
 movie_database=# SELECT * FROM movie_ratings ORDER BY rating DESC;